cppimmo/cardinix/README.md

 # CardinalOS
 A terminal basd Operating System.
 It is currently not being worked on.
+While I gather some needed knowledge.
 ## Building
 	...
 ## Commands